python-cmd2/cmd2/CONTRIBUTING.md

 # Install python version defined
 pyenv install 3.6.3
 ```
-With the Python version installed, you can set the virutalenv properly.
+With the Python version installed, you can set the virtualenv properly.

 ```sh
 $ cd ~/src/cmd2